-Maths and Physics: Part-Time (Salaried)
+Maths, Physics and MFL: Part-Time (Salaried)

 A Flexible Route into Teacher Training

 Our School Direct (salaried) programme is tailored to meet the needs of applicants who:

 - would like to earn a salary whilst training

 - would like to teach maths or physics